Tokyo-Kyoto-Osaka 10-Day Itinerary

 I have only used portable wifis, data roaming, and internet plans with my current carrier in Japan.
 Here are some things to consider:

 • Portable wifi is pretty affordable and convenient in that it allows you to connect multiple devices to it, which is a huge cost-saving when traveling together in a group.
 However, battery life with the two portable wifis I have used has been terrible.
 Consider bringing a battery pack or two to stay connected.
+You can order a portable wifi on Klook and pick it up at the airport.
+This is an excellent option to get connected as soon as you land.

 • Data roaming features that are free from your carrier, like the one offered by T-Mobile is very slow.
 I would highly recommend upgrading to an international data plan if you’re not planning to get a portable wifi or purchasing a SIM.